Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 				<td>
 				<td>segment index box (`sidx`)
 	</table>
-	<figcaption>Quick reference of closely related terms in different standards.</figcaption>
+	<figcaption>Cross-reference of closely related terms in different standards.</figcaption>
 </figure>

+## Terminology choices in this document ## {#confusing-terms}

+This document is intended to be a set of guidelines easily understood by solution designers and developers.
+It is not necessarily intended to inform media standard authors.
+In the interest of ease of understanding, some important adjustments in terminology are made compared to the underlying standards, described here.

-Note: [[!MPEGDASH]] has the concept of "segment" (URL-addressable media object) and "subsegment" (byte range of URL-addressable media object), whereas [[!MPEGCMAF]] does not make such a distinction.
-This document uses [[!MPEGCMAF]] segment terminology, with the term segment in this document being equivalent to "CMAF segment" which in turns means "DASH media segment or media subsegment", depending the employed DASH profile.
+[[!MPEGDASH]] has the concept of "segment" (URL-addressable media object) and "subsegment" (byte range of URL-addressable media object), whereas [[!MPEGCMAF]] does not make such a distinction.
+This document uses [[!MPEGCMAF]] terminology, with the term "segment" in this document being equivalent to "CMAF segment".
+Accordingly, "segment" in this document may be equivalent to either "segment" or "subsegment" in [[!MPEGDASH]], depending on the [=addressing mode=] used.

+This document's concept of the [=MPD timeline=] is not directly expressed in [[!MPEGDASH]].
+To improve understandability of the timing model, this document splits the DASH concept of "presentation timeline" ([[!MPEGDASH]] 7.2.1) into two separate concepts: the aggregated component ([=MPD timeline=]) and the [=representation=] specific component ([=sample timeline=]).

+[[!MPEGDASH]] uses "representation" to refer to a set of files and associated metadata, with the same "representation" possibly used in different parts of a DASH [=presentation=] and/or in different [=presentations=].
+This document uses [=representation=] to refer to an individual instance of a [[!MPEGDASH]] "representation" - a set of data in an [=MPD=] that references some files containing media samples.
+Using the same files in two places effecticely means using two [=representations=], whereas in [[!MPEGDASH]] terminology it would be valid to call that a single [=representation=] used with individual conditions/caveats that apply to each usage.
+The deviation in terminology is intentional as it simplifies understanding and avoids having to juggle the two concepts (as the "shared" view is typically not relevant).